dpc-sdp/ripple/docs/content/design-system/5.components/results-listing.md

 Results listing uses colour for:

 - icons
-- indicating to the user there is an interaction
+- indicating to the user there is an interaction possible
 - interactive states.

 When displaying key information such as status, the icon should adopt the relevant semantic colour.